jasongould02/ChatApp/README.md

 Basic instant messaging application made in Java.

-## How To Use

-1. Launch the server.
-2. Connect to the server's IP at the port used when creating server.
-3. Open client and type: /connect 'ip-address':'port-number'
-4. Chat away!
+##How to Use
+### Setup

+When compiling, create 2 Runnable JARs.

+The first JAR should use jcg.java.chat.server.Server.java as the main class.
+The second JAR should use jcg.java.chat.client.Client.java as the main class.

+Run the Server JAR first.
+Then launch the Client JAR and use the commands below to connect the server.
+Use the servers IP address and port 80.

-COMMANDS
+### COMMANDS

 /connect 'ip-address':'port-number'